getnamingo/registry/docs/dns.md

 chmod 755 /var/log/named
 ```

-### 2.5.
-Validate and Apply Configuration
+### Validate and Apply Configuration

 After completing your secondary zone setup, check for syntax errors using `named-checkconf`, then restart BIND9 using `systemctl restart bind9` to apply the changes.

 To verify that the zone was successfully transferred from the hidden master, check your logs with `grep 'transfer of "test."' /var/log/syslog`.
 You should see a log entry confirming the successful zone transfer.

-## 3. Upgrading to BIND 9.20 and Enabling Offline KSK Signing
+## 4. Upgrading to BIND 9.20 and Enabling Offline KSK Signing

-This section applies to Namingo Registry installations using BIND as the hidden
-primary DNS server.
-It covers:

-- upgrading Ubuntu 22.04 or Ubuntu 24.04 to BIND 9.20;
-- upgrading Debian 12 or Debian 13 to BIND 9.20; and
-- converting existing DNSSEC-enabled Namingo zones to the BIND 9.20 Offline KSK
-  workflow.

 > [!IMPORTANT]
 > BIND's **Offline KSK** feature is not fully offline zone signing.
 The Zone